volab/IoT_EPS/_1_userDoc/source/softDev.rst

 if NTP not reachable or in AP Mode the time can be updated by configuration page.

-NTP server configuration ? not configurable for now only in IoT_EPS.hDebut
+NTP server configuration ? not configurable for now only in IoT_EPS.h

 RTC on error strategy, No RTC component